KJThoma/network-troubleshooting/README.md

 # Network Troubleshooting

 Welcome to my network-troubleshooting repo.
-I'm planning on making this a space for scripts to simplify or automate some network troubleshooting steps I go through regularly.
+This a space for scripts to simplify or automate some network troubleshooting steps I go through regularly.

 # ping.py
 This is my first program is Python!
 It's very simple and prints a clean output of results.
 Current commit has it acting on IPv4 addresses in a hosts.txt file, seperated by new lines.